 The Cockburn Coast supports a diverse but degraded landscape.
-The Cockburn Coast is located parallel to the Indian Ocean and is As the traditional custodians of the land, the indigenous legacy bordered by Manning Lake to the east.
-The C Y O'Conner beach, shadows that of the post settlement, where the adverse impacts named after one of Western Australia's greatest engineers, is the from industrial uses continues to the current day.
-The presence site's local beach introducing the coast to the shore.
-The C Y of historic industrial buildings, including the heritage listed South O'Conner beach is not known for its 'family friendly' offer but is Fremantle Power Station and Robb Jetty Chimney, connect with the promoted as one of region's 'dog friendly' beaches and is frequently continued evolution of the site as an economic driver.
-The South used as a horse training beach by Randwick Stables.
-The award Fremantle Power Station is the site's 'white elephant', visible from winning Coogee beach to the south, offers a wide range of services and facilities, and is the City of Cockburn's primary recreational the coast and an iconic landmark of the Cockburn Coast site.
-A freight rail line that connects port Fremantle with the south divides beach.
-South beach to the north of the site, maintains its equestrian the site.
-A planned intensification of this line in the future secures heritage with horses, both recreational and commercial, a common its strategic importance for the state. sight.
-The remediation, protection and recreation of water bodies, in and around the site, represents a growing consciousness of Cockburn residents towards open space and reflects global attitudes to the environment.
+As the traditional custodians of the land, the indigenous legacy shadows that of the post settlement, where the adverse impacts from industrial uses continues to the current day.
+The presence of historic industrial buildings, including the heritage listed South Fremantle Power Station and Robb Jetty Chimney, connect with the continued evolution of the site as an economic driver.
+The South Fremantle Power Station is the site's 'white elephant', visible from the coast and an iconic landmark of the Cockburn Coast site.
+A freight rail line that connects port Fremantle with the south divides the site.
+A planned intensification of this line in the future secures its strategic importance for the state.